tuobangli/author_ber6/README.md

-Infer metabolic velocities from moment differences of molecular weight distributions
+Infer metabolic fluxes from moment differences of molecular weight distributions

-submit to PNAS